grokify/mogo/README.md

 goal is to provide wrappers for common tasks in the same spirit of `io/ioutil` to make programming Go a bit faster.

-In terms of scope, `mogo` is designed to cover all common areas.
+In terms of scope, `mogo` is designed to cover all common areas, with a move to fewer dependencies.

 :warning: `mogo` is in a deconstruction phase.
 It currently has many dependencies and the goal is to move external dependences to separate packages such as `gohttp`.